lighthouse-labs/gitbook-node-chat-tutorial/content/part3/README.md

 One way to do this is to create an empty [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) that stores the messages.

-Then, whenever a message is received on the server, it can [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) (append) that message string into the array
+Then, whenever a message is received on the server, it can [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) (append) that message string into the array.

+Then whenever a user (new socket) connects to the server, (on `connection`) the server could iterate over all the messages in the array and `emit` them to that new client/socket.